binaryphile/sorta/README.md

     $ my_function6 hash
     one: 1

-`froms` can also import *all* keys by passing it `*`:
+`froms` can also import *all* keys from the named hash by passing `*` for the name:

     eval "$(froms myhash '*')"

-You can also apply a prefix to all of the imported names like so:
+Since that operation can result in namespace clashes, you can make it safer by applying a prefix to all of the imported names like so:

     eval "$(froms myhash 'prefix_*')"